danivz/template_VHDL/README.md

 # VHDL Template for DES-CEI Students

-This repository provides a simple VHDL template for students, offering a starting point for RTL simulation or FPGA (Field-Programmable Gate Array) implementation.
+This repository provides a simple VHDL template for students, offering a starting point for RTL simulation or Field-Programmable Gate Array (FPGA) implementation.
 Whether you are new to VHDL or looking for a quick setup, this template aims to streamline the process of creating and organizing VHDL projects with Git.

 ## Getting Started